 Flipping the lens over, I see a charcoal gray colored sticker with the Tokina logo printed prominently on it and right below that the words "made in China."
 I guess, at least for this lens, Tokina has gone the route of Tamron in outsourcing their once Japanese manufacturing.
 Most people probably won't care about this, but I'm a massive fan of the quality and excellence of Japanese glass, and it was a bit of a letdown, to be honest.

-The focus ring is quite stiff.
+The focus ring is a delight to use

 Tokina 85mm f/1.8 image quality